gsinclair/whitestone/doc/attest.markdown

     N!        ...the condition/block is NOT nil
-    Eq!       ...the object is NOT equal to the given value Mt!       ...the string does NOT match the regular expression E!        ...the code in the block does NOT raise an exception (specific exceptions may be specified)
+    Eq!       ...the object is NOT equal to the given value Mt!       ...the string does NOT match the regular expression Ko!       ...the object is NOT an instance of the given class/module E!        ...the code in the block does NOT raise an exception (specific exceptions may be specified)
     C!        ...the code in the block does NOT throw the given symbol